Bhindi ki Sabji | भिंडी की सब्जी | Bhindi Fry

 • Salt

-Step-by-step instructions for this Bhindi Masala recipe
+Recipe instructions for this bhindi sabji recipe

 • Slice the bhindis as thin as possible.
 Discard the heads and then slice up the entire body of the veggie.
 Finely chop the Onions and grate the ginger